jerhadf/linear-mcp-server/README.md

 4. "Give me a summary of recent updates on the issues for mobile app development" → use `search_issues` to identify the relevant issue(s), then `linear-issue:///{issueId}` fetch the issue details and show recent activity and comments

 5. "What's the current workload for the mobile team?" → combine `linear-team:///{teamId}/issues` and `search_issues` to analyze issue distribution and priorities across the mobile team

+6. "Get me the full details of issue FOX-1701" → use `linear_get_issue` with the issue ID to retrieve complete information about a specific issue including its current status, assignee, and description

 ## Development